 We are very pleased to bring you this review of LOGAN by Brandon Troy, co-creator of the Movers and Shakers Unlimited public access show on Cox 11.
 He also writes film and pop culture reviews for Reel Film News.

-17 years ago, there were few people who knew of Hugh Jackman; flashing forward to 2017, there are few who don’t know who he is, thanks largely to his impressive stint as Marvel character Logan, a.k.a.
+Seventeen years ago, there were few people who knew of Hugh Jackman.
+Flash forward to 2017, there are few who don’t know who he is, thanks largely to his impressive stint as Marvel character Logan, a.k.a.
 Wolverine (or James Howlett for the hardcore fans).
-While 2013’s THE WOLVERINE, the previous installment of Jackman’s solo run, split fans and critics in terms of supporters and detractors, few can deny the dedication Mr. Jackman brought to the character and the influence the actor has wielded upon the superhero movie genre at large.
-With all that said, is the third time a charm for Hugh in his third (and “final,” according to his interviews) outing as the Adamantium-laced character in LOGAN?
+While 2013’s THE WOLVERINE, the previous installment of Jackman’s solo run, split fans and critics in terms of supporters and detractors, few can deny the dedication Mr. Jackman has brought to the character and the influence the actor has wielded upon the superhero movie genre at large.
+With that said, is the third time a charm for Hugh in his third (and “final,” according to his interviews) outing as the Adamantium-laced LOGAN?
 Let’s find out, shall we?

 Adapted from a character who originally began his career in Marvel Comics as an Incredible Hulk villain (that’s right), Wolverine arguably became the face of the superhero team known as the X-Men, especially after the movie franchise kicked off in 2000.
-In this third entry of the character’s spinoff solo franchise, we learn that the year is 2029; in a dystopian future, the mutant population (remember them?) is all but extinct.
+In this third entry of the character’s spinoff solo franchise we learn the year is 2029, a dystopian future in which the mutant population (remember them?) is all but extinct.
 Logan is holding down a job as a chauffeur while living with ailing X-Men founder Charles Xavier (Patrick Stewart) and fellow mutant Caliban (Stephen Merchant).
 Hints in their interactions tell us not only how Xavier has tragically come to be in Logan’s care, but also why the typically indestructible, rapidly regenerative Logan is in such bad shape.
 To make matters more complicated, Logan and company also unexpectedly find themselves looking after young fellow mutant Laura (Dafne Keen), currently being pursued by dark forces.
-At first glance, it may not be clear why she is being hunted; the evidence presents itself after a particularly brutal action sequence displaying her abilities.
+At first glance, it may not be clear why she is being hunted; the evidence soon presents itself after a particularly brutal action sequence displaying her abilities.

 First, the good.
-There are so many things about this film that work – which, in hindsight, makes it incredibly bittersweet to know that some of the actors involved have gone on record saying they won’t be coming back.
+There is so much about this film that works – which, in hindsight, makes it incredibly bittersweet to know some of the actors involved have gone on record saying they won’t be coming back.
 The performances provided not just by Hugh Jackman, but also Stewart and Merchant are top notch.
 The chemistry between these actors makes you believe these characters have been out in the desert for years, working together to “scrape by.”
 Despite the incredible performances provided by the cast, it is the young Dafne Keen who stands out against the veteran talent.
 Though she is provided with the least amount of dialogue of any character in the film, she speaks volumes using only her facial expressions and her movement.